tordans/pumpen-voronoi/README.md

 ## Update data

-All the data is in the `data.json` file.
+All the data is in the `data-*.json` files.
-If you want to update to the current state you need to query the openstreetmap [overpass turbo api ](http://overpass-turbo.eu/s/cjg)
+The data is queried from the overpass turbo api ([example](http://overpass-turbo.eu/s/cjg)).

+- `out center;` makes sure we get one node for an area that we can render
+- but we query both nodes and areas since some data is saved as both, area and node

 ```
-pip install httpie
+brew install httpie
 sh ./download.sh
 ```

 ## Setup

 Install the dependencies with bower by running

 ```
 bower install